diegoblattner/mockbuster/README.md

 # MOCKBUSTER

 A small website that displays movies from TMDB and lets you add them to a watchlist.
+The project is structured as a monorepo using npm workspaces.

 ## Running the project
 ### .env file